PLATELET RICH PLASMA PRP

 It’s known that the percentage of platelets in the blood range between 5-7% normally in healthy adults.
 Platelet-rich Plasma (PRP) allows us to concentrate these platelets to more than 90%, then reintroduce them locally to the area of treatment.

 PRP Procedure Process

-The platelet rich plasma procedure process is usually a 30-60 minute procedure.
+The platelet-rich plasma procedure process is usually a 30-60 minute procedure.
 Depending on the procedure, the physician will take 30mL or 60mL of blood from the patient, injecting a small amount of anti-clotting agent.
 The mixture is then placed in a specialized disposable treatment kit and placed in a harvesting machine to concentrate the platelets.
-This takes roughly 14 minutes.
-The the result is three unique biochmical layers: 1) patelets, 2) blood, 3) plasma.
+This takes roughly 15-20 minutes.
+The result is three unique biochemical layers: 1) platelets, 2) blood, and 3) plasma.

-The physician then discards discards the plasma-poor layer, and then a buffy-coat layer is extracted with a small amount of red blood cells.
+The physician then discards the plasma-poor layer, and then a buffy-coat layer is extracted with a small number of red blood cells.
 At this time the PRP is activated.

-The Most Important item with Platelet-rich Plasma PRP is generally linked to the quality of the equipment used to harvest the PRP.
-We use only the highest rated technology known as the Harvest SmartPrep system.
-It has consistently outperformed many others in independent studies on optimal and consistent concentrations of PRP.
+The Most Important item with Platelet-rich Plasma PRP is generally linked to the quality of the equipment used to harvest the process of the PRP.

 Most PRP designs now include kits that aid the physician or technician in preparing the process.
 The quality of the system and kit used is an important element in considering treatment and the overall cost of the procedure.